Kacper Urbański

-Kacper Urbański (born 7 September 2004) is a Polish professional footballer who plays as an attacking midfielder for Ekstraklasa club Legia Warsaw and the Poland national team.
+Kacper Urbański (born 7 September 2004) is a Polish professional footballer who plays as an attacking midfielder for Ekstraklasa club Górnik Zabrze and the Poland national team.

 Club career

 Lechia Gdańsk

 Born in Gdańsk, Urbański started playing football for a local footballing academy, AP Lechia Gdańsk.
 He joined the Lechia Gdańsk academy in 2016, playing at various youth levels with the club.
 He played for the Lechia Gdańsk II team for the first time on 14 November 2019 playing in the 8–0 win over Jantar Ustka.
 Urbański made his first senior appearance for Lechia Gdańsk the following month coming on as a substitute against Raków Częstochowa, becoming the second youngest player to have ever played in the Ekstraklasa.
 After the winter break, Urbański made his first start for the club against Piast Gliwice in the 1–0 win, becoming the youngest ever player to have started a match in the Ekstraklasa.